 The trailer for the upcoming movie, Godzilla: King of the Monsters, was released at the San Diego Comic-Con and then for the rest of the world.

-I will not be seeing the movie because I’m a fan of Godzilla.
+I will not watch the movie because I’m a fan of Godzilla.
 I have been my entire life.

 The new fake one is on the left.
 The real one is on the right.
 Notice the difference?